 A role focusing on creating online marketing strategies for an e-commerce company might have no interest in your expertise in planning corporate marketing events, outside of the diversity of your experience.

 So how do you construct a resume that conveys the full range of your expertise, but also gives you the flexibility to position yourself as a subject matter expert?

 Create a Strong Basis to Work From

 When you create a generalized resume, the idea is that you may need to tailor it moving forward to highlight or remove certain skills or experience that are most/least relevant to the role you’re applying to.

 - A strong general summary statement that highlights your top 3-4 core competencies

 - A skills section (if applicable) outlining additional areas where you excel

-- A professional experience section that gives a brief description of each of your roles with a couple of supporting bullets around your primary responsibilities and contributions.
+- A professional experience section that gives a brief description of each of your roles with a couple supporting bullets of primary responsibilities and contributions

-This is your foundation document – it likely contains too much information about everything you’ve ever done in your career, but it provides a starting framework for you to add and whittle down as necessary, so that you’re left with a strategically tailored document.
+This is your foundation resume.
+It likely contains too much information about everything you’ve done in your career, but it provides a starting framework for you to add and subtract as necessary.

 Pay Attention to Job Titles